Yes, You Need Iodine

 #7.
 Tuna (3 oz = 17 mcg of iodine)

-Tuna is packed with protein, healthy omega 3 fatty acids, and is a great source of iodine.
+Tuna is packed with protein, and healthy omega-3 fatty acids, and is a great source of iodine.

 The only problem with tuna is that it can contain higher concentrations of mercury compared to other fish.